Taylor Ward: College career

 In 2014, during his sophomore season, Ward earned two Mountain West Conference Player of the Week selections, first on February 24 and later on March 3.
 He finished the season batting .320 with six home runs and 41 RBIs, ranking second on the team in each category behind Luplow.
 He was named to the All-Mountain West second team as a catcher.
 Following the season, he was given a tryout for the United States collegiate national baseball team on May 28; he made the 24-man roster on June 30.
-Ward also played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League, joining Jake Cronenworth, Bobby Dalbec, and David Fletcher on the team.
-In seven games for Orleans, Ward went 4-for-20 (.222) with a home run and a pair of RBIs.
+Ward also played summer baseball with the Orleans Firebirds of the Cape Cod Baseball League, joining Jake Cronenworth, Bobby Dalbec, and David Fletcher on the team.
+In seven games for Orleans, Ward went 4-for-20 (.222) with a home run and two RBIs.

 In 2015, his junior season, Ward batted .304 with seven home runs and 42 RBIs, leading the team in the latter two categories.
 He was named to the All-Mountain West first team as a catcher.
-Ward was a finalist for the Johnny Bench Award, given annually to the best catcher in college baseball.
+Ward was a finalist for the Johnny Bench Award, given annually to the best college baseball catcher.